![Uma-shika -馬鹿 - [Yokai]](http://samkalensky.com/cdn/shop/products/sam-kalensky-e1u8nv4vgaipts8-1_{width}x.jpg?v=1649373277)

-Uma-shika - 馬鹿
+Uma-shika - [yokai] - 馬鹿

 –if you find yourself in the presence of friends who are suddenly behaving like morons: of course those idjits could just be "horsing around" but-- oh deer! -- Perhaps they've actually become possessed by this yokai: it could be a type of Tsukimono similar to Isogashii which causes people to misbehave dangerously like fools.

-– In all of the edo period scrolls I’ve seen: its never actually illustrated below the legs. (many yokai are lacking a lower half leaving much to the creative imagination.) - I decided to be a bit un-creative for once and take the middle ground by not giving him a lower half/covering him with his cloak. —Sometimes It’s just a fools errand to over think these sorts of designs...
+– In all of the edo period scrolls I’ve seen: its never actually illustrated below the legs. (many yokai are lacking a lower half, leaving much to the creative imagination.) - I decided to be a bit un-creative for once and take the middle ground by not giving him a lower half/cover him with his cloak. —Sometimes It’s just a fools errand to over think these sorts of designs...

 Sticker Art by @Samkalensky (yo thats me!) - Part of my Night parade of 100 Demons - Yokai & Japanese folklore sticker collection, weather-resistant 4" Glossy sticker.
 Check my shop & follow @samkalensky for many more!